saoc90/kql-to-sql/README.md

 `Metadata['key']` or `Metadata.key`, and the `bin()`, `datetime()`, and type-casting functions such as `tostring()`, `toint()`, `tolong()`, `todouble()`, `tobool()`, and `todatetime()`.
-Control commands are supported for `.ingest inline` and `.ingest` from CSV files, which map to DuckDB `INSERT` and `COPY` statements respectively.
+Control commands are supported for `.ingest inline`, `.ingest` from CSV files, `.view`, and `.materialize`, which map to DuckDB `INSERT`, `COPY`, `CREATE VIEW`, and `CREATE TABLE` statements, respectively.
 Generated SQL is validated against DuckDB in the unit tests using StormEvents data downloaded from NOAA.

 ## Run tests